DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

 We strongly support programs promoting regenerative agriculture as a means for farmers to receive compensation for agricultural practices maximizing sequestering atmospheric carbon dioxide in agricultural soils.
 This puts farmers at the forefront of not merely coping with a continually deteriorating global climate, instead, restoring earth’s natural climate systems.

 Specialized labor is an important factor in agricultural operations.
 We recognize the need for specialized labor in agriculture, and support efforts to legalize and recognize the process for such employment.

-We support all aspects of the National Farmers Union youth and education program and continue full utilization of our Bailey Camp facilities so that it is available for our present and future Farmers Union membership.
+We support all aspects of the National Farmers Union Youth and Education program and continue full utilization of our Bailey Camp facilities so it is available for our present and future Farmers Union membership.